yobert/wayfire/README.md

 **Note**: `wf-config` and `wlroots` can be built as submodules, by specifying `-Duse_system_wfconfig=disabled` and `-Duse_system_wlroots=disabled` options to `meson`.
 This is the default if they are not present on your system.

+Installing [wf-shell](https://github.com/WayfireWM/wf-shell) is recommended for a complete experience.

 ###### Arch Linux